 8. Fortified breakfast cereals

-They are multi-grain cereals enriched with additional vitamins and minerals.
-Whole grain cereals contain dietary fibers that satisfy hunger pangs (14).
+They are multi-grain cereals enriched with additional essential prenatal vitamins and minerals.
+Whole grain fortified cereals contain dietary fibers that satisfy hunger pangs (15).

 How much to take: Depends on the type of fortified cereal